 Is Synthetic Marijuana Addictive?

-The first thing to know in order to understand if you can suffer from a synthetic marijuana addiction is whether or not it is addictive.
+The first thing to know in order to understand if you can suffer from a synthetic marijuana addiction treatment is whether or not it is addictive.
 While the specific chemicals used to produce it keep changing to avoid drug laws, there is no doubt that frequent users experience signs of having addiction.
 These include:

 - Replacing social activities with its use